 In 2020, pursuant to providing continued and uninterrupted use of the Leased Premises to its Lessee, the Parent Company entered into amendment of lease agreements for the lease of land until July 31, 2033 and transfer of land improvements to Social Security System (SSS).
 The lease rates are based on fixed amount, subject to annual escalation.
 The lease of the land will be subjected to repricing on its 6th year and 11th year in accordance with the terms of the agreement.
 The Parent Company accounted for these agreements as linked transactions resulting to a lease modification, considering the gain on the partial termination of the lease for the shortening of the lease term and adjustment to right-of-use asset for the remeasurement of lease liability by discounting the revised lease payments using a revised discount rate.
-The Parent Company derecognized the right-of-use asset and lease liabilities due to shortening of the lease term from April 22, 2035 to July 31, 2033 amounting to ₱87.8 million and ₱99.8 million, respectively (see Note 10).
-Gain on the shortening of the lease term amounting to ₱11.9 million was recognized as part of "Pre-termination gain on leases" under "Other income (loss) - net" account in the consolidated statement of comprehensive income (see Note 31).
-Adjustment to right of use assets and lease liabilities as a result of the lease modification amounted to ₱6,298.8 million and ₱6,020.1 million, respectively (see Note 10).
+The Parent Company derecognized the right-of-use asset and lease liabilities due to shortening of the lease term from April 22, 2035 to July 31, 2033 amounting to P87.8 million and P99.8 million, respectively (see Note 10).
+Gain on the shortening of the leases" under "Other income (loss) - net" account in the consolidated statement of comprehensive income (see Note 31).
+Adjustment to right of use assets and lease liabilities as a result of the lease modification amounted to P6,298.8 million and P9,020.1 million, respectively (see Note 10).